tiziaco/minishell/src/parser/README.md

     You start by shifting tokens one by one into the stack, following rules determined by the parsing table.
 When a reduce operation is encountered, a certain number of items are popped from the stack to form a subtree.
 This subtree is then added back into the parse tree (not the stack) which is being constructed during the parsing process.

+    ## Next things to do
+    - figure out how to best add the parsing tree to the cmd_struct
+    - what kind of structure makes the most sense?